sandordargo/sandordargo.github.io/_posts/2022-11-16-cpp23-expected.md

 ## What does `std::expected` offer?

 `std::expected` offers exactly that!
-The freedom of storing either the expected return value, or an error code and you get a very neat `optional`-like API to access the different values.
+The freedom of storing either the expected return value or an error code and you get a very neat `optional`-like API to access the different values.

 To get a bit more into the details, `std::expected` is a template class taking two parameters: `std::expected<T, E>`.
-The first one, `T`, represent the nominal return type (the expected type), and `E` the type to return in case of an error.
+The first one, `T`, represent the nominal return type (the expected type), and `E` is the type to return in case of an error.
 Meaning that it cannot only be an error code, it can be any type that you think would serve well to represent an error.

 Just like `std::optional`, it offers the following API: